-In traditional litigation, settlement is typically reached at a mediation..
-I am Florida Supreme Court Certified Family Mediator.
-So, I am big supporter of meditation.
-However, the problem with traditional mediation is that it takes place in a single day, and there usually is no direct communication between the parties and their two attorneys.
-You and your lawyer sit it one room.
-Your spouse and his or her lawyer sit in another room.
-And, the mediator goes back-and-forth between the rooms and attempts to negotiate a “deal.”
-This can sometime be like using a potato to take a photograph – maybe it can be done, but it seems needlessly difficult.
+I am a Florida Supreme Court Certified Family Mediator, and I am a big supporter of meditation.
+However, one problem with court ordered mediation, is that the mediation often takes place in a single day, and there’s often no direct communication between the parties.
+You and your lawyer sit in one room.
+Your spouse and their lawyer sit in another.
+A mediator goes back and forth between the rooms and attempts to negotiate a deal.

 This type of mediation often leads to position-based negotiating.
 Position-based negotiating is a win-lose negotiation format, where each side either wins on an issue, or both parties lose a little bit and settles.
 In Amy and John’s case, John is demanding half of the weekday overnights, and Amy is demanding all of the weekday overnights.
 Either Amy or John will “win,” or the mediator might get the parties to split the difference between their two positions.

 Collaborative Divorce: Both Sides Heard, Both Sides Win

 In a collaborative divorce, the divorcing couple and their lawyers meet in the same room.
 Meetings are usually topic based, and last around two hours.